tlachmann/OctoPrint-heated-chamber/README.md

 # OctoPrint-heated-chamber

+rafactored the originak Plugin for most fail safe temperature sensor handling due to risc of damage or fire by uncontrolled heater.

+Also added:
+- capability for seperate heating and cooling fan.
+- both fans can be seperatly soft or hardwarePWM conttolled.
+- Heater with Relay and Mosfet PWM controlled heating (PID controlled)

 This plugin controls the enclosure temperature via a temperature sensor, a heater and the enclosure air extraction fan.

 At the moment it only supports those: